kuennethgroup/organic_battery_predictor/README.md

 Organic battery predictor

+This repository is based on our published work  [AI-Driven Discovery of High Performance Polymer Electrodes for Next-Generation Batteries](https://doi.org/10.1002/pol.20250198)

 This project has the following files:

 1. multi_task_learning.ipynb: Loading the organic battery dataset, scaling, splitting and training models for 5 folds